juriansluiman/Soflomo-Mail/README.md

 ### Add attachments

-Attachment support is planned and not yet implemented.
-Attachments will be send via the `attachments` key and should be an associative array where key is the filename to be used in the email and value is the absolute path to the attachment.
+Attachments is sent via the `attachments` key and should be an associative array where key is the filename to be used in the email and value is the absolute path to the attachment.

 ```php